MicrosoftDocs/azure-docs/articles/databox-online/data-box-gateway-manage-shares.md

 ## Add a share

-Perform the following steps in the Azure portal to create a share.
+Do the following steps in the Azure portal to create a share.

-1. In the Azure portal go to your Data Box Gateway resource and then navigate to **Overview**.
+1. In the Azure portal, go to your Data Box Gateway resource and then navigate to **Overview**.
 Click **+ Add share** on the command bar.
 2. In **Add Share**, specify the share settings.
 Provide a unique name for your share.

     ![Click add share](media/data-box-gateway-manage-shares/add-share-1.png)